 Philippine Airlines files for bankruptcy

-National carrier of the Philippines seeks to slash $2 billion in debt ...
+The national carrier of the Philippines said the filing will allow it ...
 READ MORE

 -